brianyen/cse150a-blackjack-inference/README.md

         stands = int(items[4])

         if hits == 0 and stands == 0:
-            # never seen in actual gameplay
+            # We have never seen this state in our dataset, so we default to a 50/50 chance
             data[int(items[0])][int(items[1])][int(items[2])] = 0.5
         else:
+            # Take the empirical chance of hitting with this state
             data[int(items[0])][int(items[1])][int(items[2])] = hits / (hits + stands)

     return data